WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 [new-instructions]: TODO

 > Note: Values written to globals are always treated atomically.
 That is, each read of a global that
-> is subject to multiple simultaneous writes will always observe only one of written values, never a
+> is subject to multiple simultaneous writes will always observe only one of the written values, never
-> (bytewise or otherwise) combination of the two.
+> a (bytewise or otherwise) combination of the two.
 >
 > For certain large types such as `v128`, runtimes may need to do extra work to provide this guarantee.